syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/RowHeightCustomization.md

 ### Set height for default record row

-The height for the record rows can be set within the `QueryRowHeight` event.
-SfDataGrid doesn’t have any method to check for the default record row.
-It can be done by checking whether the record corresponding to the row index is a `RecordEntry` or not.
+The height for the record rows can be set in the `QueryRowHeight` event.
+SfDataGrid does not have any method to check for the default record row.
+It can be done by checking whether the record corresponding to the row index is `RecordEntry` or not.

 {% tabs %}
 {% highlight c# %}